 The sound they make is comparable to the sounds we’re familiar with on rock drum kits.
 Their built-in snares emulate the sound of a drum kit’s snare drum, and when the Cajon is hit more centrally, it can sound like a bass drum.
 This easy, instant access to familiar sounds can work as a quick fix for livening up a song or performance.
 It’s less obvious than resorting to bongos or tambourines and more tonally versatile.

-Peruvian Cajons are boxes without strings or snares inside.
-These are the most basic kind and were the first to exist.
-Despite being very primitive in their early days, Peruvian ones continue to be developed and they are still amongst the most used today.
-They are typically made of hardwood with a sound hole at the back and a front made of laminate wood.
-They tend to produce deeper sounds when hit towards the middle, and they give out sharper, shorter sounds when struck near the edge.
-A Peruvian one would be the obvious choice for a percussionist playing Peruvian folk music.
+Cajons were first invented in Peru.
+Despite being very primitive in their early days, Peruvian cajons are still going strong and are still amongst the most used today.
+They are typically made of hardwood with a soundhole at the back and a front made of laminate wood.
+They tend to produce deeper sounds when hit towards the middle and produce sharp, short sounds when struck near the edge.

 This type of Cajon works in a similar way to a snare drum, and, depending on the model, allow you to switch it on and off like you would with a real drum.
 These will be well suited to drummers who already enjoy experimenting with this kind of thing.
 They’re an advanced version of Flamenco one in that they offer a crisp, modern sound.